 Obtaining an appraisal is an essential step in buying a co-op.
 The lender requires one for purchases and refinancing.
-Naturally, the financial institution wants to make sure it is not extending you too more substantial a loan concerning the collateral and wants you to adhere to specific ratios, such as loan-to-value.
+So naturally, the financial institution wants to make sure it is not overextending you on loan concerning the collateral and wants you to adhere to specific ratios, such as loan-to-value.
 While the co-op appraisal process shares certain commonalities with other building types, such as a condo, there are notable differences.

-Before delving into how appraisers assess a co-op, it is essential to note that, since they are trying to determine fair market value, the process is an art and science.
-In other words, there is no magic formula that correctly quantifies a co-op’s (or different property types, for that matter), market value.
+Before delving into how appraisers assess a co-op, it is essential to note that the process is an art and science since they try to determine fair market value.
+In other words, there is no magic formula that correctly quantifies a co-op’s (or different property types, for that matter) market value.

 With that cautionary advice, we discuss co-op appraisals.

 Appraisers note the building’s factors.
 It starts, like most things in real estate, with the location.
-There are prestigious, well-known co-op buildings; 998 Fifth Avenue, 1040 Fifth Avenue (Jackie Kennedy Onassis was a famous occupant) right by the Metropolitan Museum of Art, 740 Park Avenue, and the star-studded The Dakota, to new just a few.
+There are prestigious, well-known co-op buildings; 998 Fifth Avenue, 1040 Fifth Avenue (Jackie Kennedy Onassis was a famous occupant), right by the Metropolitan Museum of Art, 740 Park Avenue star-studded The Dakota new, just a few.
 These are not only prestigious buildings, but units receive a high appraisal due to their prime locations.
 Buildings close to transportation, shopping, and a park are also worth more.

 Aside from location, other factors go into the appraisal, including the building’s age and condition.
-This leads into the professional appraiser examining how well a building has been, maintained, a prime consideration.
-The unit you are considering for purchase may have everything you desire, but an appraiser will knock the valuation down if a building appears not to have been maintained properly.
-It does not necessarily have to have all the latest amenities, but management should have done the necessary renovations and continuous upkeep.
+This leads to the professional appraiser examining how well a building has been maintained, a prime consideration.
+The unit you are considering for purchase may have everything you desire, but an appraiser will knock the valuation down if a building appears not to have been appropriately maintained.
+It does not necessarily have to have all the latest amenities, but management should have done renovations and continuous upkeep.

 If your building has a doorman or concierge, the appraisal will positively reflect these things.

-Once the appraiser has done the necessary work on the building, he or she can turn his or her attention to the individual unit.
+Once the appraiser has done the necessary work on the building, they can turn their attention to the individual unit.
 Comparable sales, or comps in real estate parlance, is the most commonly used measure.
 The appraiser tries to get as close a match to the unit you are considering.
-Ideally, he or she uses like-kind units, similar in size in the same building (the same floor or unit line is best).
-Apartments on higher floors typically are worth more, particularly when it affords a view break.
+Ideally, they use like-kind units, similar in size in the same building (the same floor or unit line is best).
+Higher floors’ apartments are typically worth more, particularly when it affords a view break.
 Generally, what the apartment looks out to affects the value and shares held.
-For instance, if the apartment has a view of the water or park, that increases the value.
+For instance, if the apartment has a view of the water or park, that increases the valuation.
 The board of directors bases the number of shares on square footage and these other factors.

-This is only a starting point, however, since not always are two co-op units are exactly alike.
-The individual apartment may have certain features that add or detract value.
+However, this is only a starting point since not always are two co-op units are exactly alike.
+In addition, the individual apartment may have certain features that add or detract value.

-Square footage is an important consideration, but it is a challenge for appraisers.
-In a co-op, the square footage in the listing, when provided, is the actual size of the apartment.
-It differs from a condo, where it includes the pro-rata share of the common areas.
+Square footage is an important consideration, but it is challenging for appraisers.
+For example, in a co-op, the square footage in the listing, when provided, is the actual size of the apartment.
+Thus, it differs from a condo, which includes the common areas’ pro-rata share.

-Even when a co-op’s square footage is available in the listing, it is often unreliable and as alway an (approx), however.
-Often the listing agent or person preparing the floorplan calculates this information, but it is usually not based on objective measurement.
-He or she may use his or her estimate or rely on the seller’s information.
+Even when a co-op’s square footage is available in the listing, it is often unreliable and, as always, an (approx), however.
+The listing agent or person preparing the floorplan calculates this information, but it is usually not objective.
+Instead, they may use their estimate or rely on the seller’s information.

 Beyond that, the appraiser now digs into other factors.
 These include the floor, views, and kitchens/bathrooms.
-For the latter, the number and whether the unitholder has updated them affects the value.
+For the latter, the number and whether the unitholder has updated them affect the value.

 How well a co-op is, managed has a significant impact on the appraisal.
 One that is well-managed with strong financials creates more desirable units.
 Hence, these are worth more.
-A building in financial straits has a lower valuation.
-If there is an insufficient reserve fund or they feel maintenance fees will go up, this will also lower the appraised value.
+Conversely, a building in financial straits has a lower valuation.
+For example, if there is an insufficient reserve fund or feel maintenance fees will go up, the appraised value will lower.

 Maintenance fees count, too.
 A building with higher monthly maintenance turns off buyers, and the decreased demand means a lower appraisal.

-Once the appraiser comes back with his or her report, your subsequent actions depend on the value he or she concluded.
+Once the appraiser comes back with their report, your subsequent actions depend on the value they concluded.

+The lender feels the collateral (i.e., co-op shares) is adequate and will extend you a mortgage, providing your financial information is in order.
 If the co-op’s value is the same or less than your proposed purchase price, you do not have to do anything.
-The lender feels the collateral (i.e., co-op shares) are adequate and will extend you a mortgage, providing your financial information is in order.
-You can move ahead, feeling good that you are not overpaying.
+Then, you can move ahead, feeling good that you are not overpaying.